CraftySalamander/RTS_Overlay/Readme.md

 ```

-# Python solution
+# EXE/Python solution

-Select one of the two methods below (*Python configuration* or *Standalone library*) to use the python version of the overlay.
+Select one of the two methods below (*EXE solution* or *Python configuration*).
 As mentioned above, there are two added benefits (compared to the web-based solution): *Less intrusive* and *Global hotkeys*.

+## EXE solution

+This method is easier to do and runs a compiled version (so more efficient) of the overlay.
+The python code was compiled and zipped with all the dependencies in a zip folder.
+Note that some antivirus softwares do not appreciate zip folders with executables and dependencies downloaded from the internet, and will potentially send false positive warnings.
+Here are the instructions:

+1. Download the zip folder of the requested game (see above).
+On some computers, you might need to unblock the zip folder before extracting it (right click on the zip folder, select properties and then select "unblock").
+2. Unzip it in any location on your computer (ideally in a location where no special computer rights are requested).
+3. To launch the program, simply launch the executable of the requested game (all these executables are located in the *overlay* sub-folder, see specific details for each game).

+To update the library to a new release, just delete the old folder and replace it with the new release.
+Note that your settings and build orders are saved in the user data directory (e.g. *C:\Users\XXXXX\AppData\Local\RTS_Overlay*).
+So, updating to a new release should not remove your old settings, nor your build orders.
+In case you want to use a local configuration folder, create a folder called *"local_config"* in the *overlay* sub-folder.
+The configuration (and build orders) will be saved there.

+If you encounter issues, have a look at the [Troubleshooting](#troubleshooting) section.

 ## Python configuration